 - The Whistler Igneous Suite comprises alkali-calcic basalt-andesite, diorite and monzonite intrusive rocks with an age of approximately 76 Ma with restricted extrusive equivalent.
-These intrusions are commonly associated with goldcopper porphyry-style mineralization. - The Composite Suite intrusions vary in composition from peridotite to granite and their ages span from 67 to about 64 Ma.
+These intrusions are commonly associated with gold-copper porphyry-style mineralization (the "Whistler Deposit"). - The Composite Suite intrusions vary in composition from peridotite to granite and their ages span from 67 to about 64 Ma.
 Gold-copper veinlets and pegmatitic occurrences are characteristics of the composite plutons (e.g. the Mt.
 Estelle prospect, the Muddy Creek prospect).

-GoldMining acquired the Whistler Project for its potential to host magmatic hydrothermal gold and copper mineralization.
+We acquired the project for its potential to host magmatic hydrothermal gold and copper mineralization.
 Magmatic hydrothermal deposits represent a wide clan of mineral deposits formed by the circulation of hydrothermal fluids into fractured rocks and associated with the intrusion of magma into the crust.